jesskelsall/astarus/campaigns/purple-rain/storylines.md/finding-the-goldreach-meteorite.md

   - Likely that they fought 2.
   - Collapsed into Meteoric Dust when killed.
     - [Saoirse](../../../astarus/people/saoirse.md)'s Eldritch Blast.
-    - [Torbra](../../../astarus/people/torbra.md)'s halberd swing.
+    - [Torbra Tauff](../../../astarus/people/torbra-tauff.md)'s halberd swing.
 Scraping sound, dulled the blade.

 [Saoirse](../../../astarus/people/saoirse.md) shows Wrenn the [Goldreach](../../../astarus/civilisations/kingdom-of-astor/settlements/goldreach/README.md) Meteorite.
 He declares it an excellent specimen, the finest he's seen, and commends them for their work.
 He tries to take it from [Saoirse](../../../astarus/people/saoirse.md) but she is reluctant to give it up.
 Wrenn tells her that he'll give it back to her once he's examined it first hand, and does.